cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋
 -->

-# <p align="justify"> 🚀 I can demonstrate how Data Science empowers us to leverage data for making intelligent, well-informed decisions!
+# <p align="justify"> 🚀 I can demonstrate how Data Science empowers us to leverage data for making intelligent and well-informed decisions!

 </p>